onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

     if __name__ == '__main__':
         app.run(debug=True)

 #### 4. Add the Environment Variables to the Vercel Dashboard

-Even though there is a file named ***.env.local*** in the ***frontend/src/app directory***, Vercel may not pick it up, so you will need to enter it manually in the *Vercell Dashboard*.
+Even though a file named ***.env.local*** exists in the ***frontend/src/app*** directory, Vercel may not automatically detect it, so you need to enter it manually in the *Vercel Dashboard*.
 To do that, take the following steps:

 1. Log in to Vercel (vercel.com).
 2. On the ***Overview*** tab, you will see the project listed.
 In this case, the project is listed as **physics_web_app**.
 3. Click on the project name and then click on the ***Settings*** tab.
 4. On the left side of the ***Project Settings*** page, there is a list of links to different types of settings.
 Click on the ***Environment Variables*** link.
 5. On the ***Environment Variables*** page, scroll down to see if the **NEXT_PUBLIC_API_URL** key has been entered.
-If it has been prevously entered, it will be listed just ***above*** the ***Shared Environment Variables*** section.
+If it has been previously entered, it will be listed just ***above*** the ***Shared Environment Variables*** section.
 The key name will be visible, but the value will be hidden.
 6. If the **NEXT_PUBLIC_API_URL** key does not appear, click on the ***Add Another*** button, enter the key name of **NEXT_PUBLIC_API_URL** and the value of Heroku API URL (which in this case is https://my-physics-formula-viewer-3x-3e0ec7edbc22.herokuapp.com).
 7. Save this new key and value.
 When you save this value, the Vercel app will be rebuilt and (I believe) its URL will change.
-However, wait until a later step, when the URL will change again, to update the URL in the CORS section of app.py.
+However, wait until a later step, when the URL changes again, before updating it in the CORS section of `app.py`.

 #### 4. Rebuild the Vercel App from the Terminal

-As noted above, there are now two Terminal windows open – one where the backend Heroku app is running, and another where the frontend Vercel app is running.
+At this point, you should have two terminal windows open – one for the backend Heroku app and another for the frontend Vercel app.

 In the Vercel app Terminal window type the following command to rebuild and restart the app: